flatironinstitute/finufft/docs/c.rst

 Guru interface example
 ----------------------

-More flexible than the above interface is our "guru" interface;
-this is modelled on that of FFTW3, and similar to the main interface of `NFFT3 <https://www-user.tu-chemnitz.de/~potts/nfft/>`_.
+If you want more flexibility than the above, use the "guru" interface: this is similar to that of FFTW3, and to the main interface of `NFFT3 <https://www-user.tu-chemnitz.de/~potts/nfft/>`_.
-This lets you change the nonuniform points while keeping the same pointer to an FFTW plan for a particular number of stacked transforms with a certain number of modes.
+It lets you change the nonuniform points while keeping the same pointer to an FFTW plan for a particular number of stacked transforms with a certain number of modes.
-This avoids the overhead (typically 0.1 ms per thread) of FFTW checking for previous wisdom, which can cause a huge slow-down for many small transforms.
+This avoids the overhead (typically 0.1 ms per thread) of FFTW checking for previous wisdom which would be significant when doing many small transforms.
 You may also send in a new
 set of stacked strength data (for type 1 and 3, or coefficients for type 2), reusing the existing FFTW plan and sorted points.